sandover/sandover.github.io/content/index.md

 ---
 # oblong industries :: ibm watson experience centers

-The Client Solutions team's work was the centerpiece of a series of IBM Watson Experience Centers -- located in New York, San Francisco, Cambridge, and Munich -- whose purpose was to educate IBM's customers and constituents about machine learning.
-These centers illuminated both the reality and potential of machine learning through dynamic, interactive visualizations and experiential setpieces, developed from 2013 to 2020.
+The Client Solutions team's flagship work: a series of IBM Watson Experience Centers in New York, San Francisco, Cambridge, and Munich *(2013-2020)*.
+IBM used them to educate customers and constituents about machine learning — through dynamic, interactive visualizations and experiential setpieces.

-The Centers were a technology showcase, and featured a variety of environments created by Oblong, including large pixel walls and immersion rooms in different configurations.
-Human engagement was enabled via touch, spatial pointing devices, voice, proximity, and more.
+The centers featured large pixel walls and immersion rooms in various configurations.
+Interaction happened via touch, spatial pointing devices, voice, and proximity.

-These [UX Design Award-winning collaborations](https://ux-design-awards.com/en/gewinner/ibm-watson-experience-centers) with IBM and design partners such as [Local Projects](https://www.localprojects.com/) were prototyped and developed at our warehouse in Los Angeles, crafted with care and precision in C++ and OpenGL.
+These [UX Design Award-winning](https://ux-design-awards.com/en/gewinner/ibm-watson-experience-centers) collaborations with IBM and partners like [Local Projects](https://www.localprojects.com/) were prototyped and developed at our warehouse in Los Angeles, in C++ and OpenGL.

 {{< vimeo 410471801 >}}
 <!-- {{< vimeo 554046018 >}}  -->